Baby Queen: Influences

 Latham cites her earliest influences as the artists she grew up listening to, such as Fleetwood Mac and the Beatles.
 She recalls a home video of herself, three years of age and dancing to Madonna's "Like a Virgin".
 The first CD Latham bought herself was the Twilight soundtrack.
 Her first concert was Lady Gaga's The Monster Ball Tour in Cape Town, an experience she describes as "electrifying".
 Taylor Swift was the first artist Latham had found and started listening to on her own, separate from her parents' influence.
 Latham cites Swift as the inspiration behind her entire career path.
 She recounts watching the music video for "Love Story" at age 12 and having a moment of realisation that, in Latham's words, "this is what I'm doing".
 "Love Story" remains Latham's go-to karaoke song.
-She is still an avid Swift fan, stating that her ultimate goal is to "drink wine with Taylor Swift and sing a song at the Grammy's".
+She is still an avid Swift fan, stating that her ultimate goal is to "drink wine with Taylor Swift and sing a song at the Grammys".
 Latham does, however, admit that her childhood obsession with the singer resulted in her earlier songs, written in her teen years in South Africa, defaulting to "really Americanised country-pop music".

 Latham identifies a drastic shift in her music taste after moving to London and experiencing mental health issues as well as other hardships.
 It was around this time she started listening to "super emo music".
-Latham claims she owes the 90s rock undertone of some of her songs to artists such as Courtney Love, the Smashing Pumpkins and Nine Inch Nails.
+Latham claims she owes the '90s-rock undertone of some of her songs to artists such as Courtney Love, the Smashing Pumpkins and Nine Inch Nails.

 Latham describes her work as anti-pop, a genre she defines as the sound of a generation that is "sick and fucking tired of it".
 She likens herself to Billie Eilish, Melanie Martinez and Clairo in that she subverts the "bubblegum pop girl" stereotype of previous decades of pop music.
 Latham states that the artists she talks about most with her producer, King Ed, are St. Vincent, Sharon Van Etten, Anna Calvi and MGMT.
-In terms of her lyricism, Latham cites the 1975, Kae Tempest, Taylor Swift and Lorde as major influences.
+In terms of her lyricism, Latham cites Swift, the 1975, Kae Tempest, and Lorde as major influences.
 Latham is also specifically a fan of the lyricism of Matty Healy, vocalist and guitarist in the band the 1975.
 Healy visited Latham on the set of the "Buzzkill" music video after their mutual stylist found out Latham was a fan.